All guides

 Highlight Key Sections

 Underline important terms like 'argues' or 'illustrates,' note main ideas, and mark any shifts in tone.
 These annotations will help you understand the passage better.
-Tools like ChatSAT can assist with exercises designed to improve these skills and adapt to your needs.
+Tools like Pursu can assist with exercises designed to improve these skills and adapt to your needs.

 Once you've annotated for purpose and tone, you're ready to focus on identifying key words and phrases in the next step.